-Danish Refugee Council (DRC) ran an initial programme in Ukraine between 2007 to 2013, focusing on the protection of asylum seekers and refugees, as well as the capacity building of government and civil society.
-After the beginning of the conflict in the Donbass region of Ukrainein 2014, DRC reopened its offices, this time with the Danish Demining Group (DDG) as part of the programme.
+The Danish Refugee Council (DRC) ran an initial programme in Ukraine between 2007 to 2013, focusing on the protection of asylum seekers and refugees, as well as the capacity building of government and civil society.
+After the beginning of the conflict in the Donbass region of Ukraine in 2014, DRC reopened its offices, this time with the Danish Demining Group (DDG) as part of the programme.

-DDG has also just begun Non-Technical Survey operations in six regions, in order to assess the presence, nature, and extent of contamination from mines and ERW in conflict-affected communities in these areas.
-The information gathered by the teams will be used to analyze and plan where follow-on clearance interventions need to be prioritized.
+Since 2016, DDG began to conduct non-technical survey in order to assess the presence, nature, and extent of contamination from mines and ERW in conflict-affected communities in these areas.
+The information gathered is passed to the authorities and directly helps to inform the prioritisation process for annual clearance plans in Ukraine.

-DDG Ukraine currently runs operations out of offices in Severodonetsk and Mariupol, and has their head office in Kiev.
+DDG Ukraine currently runs operations out of offices in Severodonetsk, Slovyansk and Mariupol, and has their head office in Kiev

 Further information on DRC’s activities in Ukraine can be found here: http://drc.ngo/relief-work/where-we-work/ukraine